Skip to main content

 1. Browse advertised job openings

-How can I get a good job when I'm older?
-Seniors looking for employment often start with advertised job openings.
-You can find hundreds of job openings posted on company websites, online job boards and career portals, and social media sites (like Facebook).
+Older adults looking for employment often start with advertised job openings.
+You can find hundreds of job openings posted on company websites, online job boards and career portals, and social media sites (like Facebook and LinkedIn).
 You'll also find positions listed in trade journals and your local newspapers.
 Some places, such as grocery stores and libraries, even advertise for workers by posting a flyer in their window.

 One drawback of applying for advertised jobs is that many other people may be competing with you for the same job.
 To make sure you don't spend too much time on these listings: